MicrosoftDocs/win32/desktop-src/HyperV_v2/cim-logicalelement.md

 ---
-Description: 'CIM\_LogicalElement is a base class for all components of a System that represent abstract system components, such as files, processes, and logical devices.' ms.assetid: 'd08a9552-7b89-4fab-870f-be770f0381a5'
+Description: CIM\_LogicalElement is a base class for all components of a System that represent abstract system components, such as files, processes, and logical devices. ms.assetid: d08a9552-7b89-4fab-870f-be770f0381a5
-title: 'CIM\_LogicalElement class'
+title: CIM\_LogicalElement class
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # CIM\_LogicalElement class